 What is the One-Hour Swim?
-This event resolves the basic question of how far can you swim in one hour.
+This event answers the basic question: how far can you swim in one hour?
 It’s the first USMS postal swim each year, done only during the months of January & February.
 It’s the largest stand-alone participation event on the USMS calendar, as more than 2000 swimmers across the nation swim it most years.
-It’s the oldest of the USMS postal swims; started in 1977.
+It’s the oldest of the USMS postal swims, started in 1977.
 It’s not only a spirited competition, but also an excellent post-holiday, early-in-the-year fitness event suitable for EVERYONE.
 I repeat: EVERYONE!
 Did everyone hear me say EVERYONE?

-Bonus Benefit: The best build-up for a successful spring and summer season is to develop your aerobic swimming capacity so that you can do your race training on a solid base, and the One-Hour Swim is one of the best tools to develop and measure your aerobic capacity.
+Bonus Benefit: The best build-up for a successful spring and summer season is to develop your aerobic swimming capacity so that you can do your race training on a solid base; the One-Hour Swim is one of the best tools to develop and measure your aerobic capacity.
 Use the One-Hour Swim to jump-start your training!

-Another Bonus Benefit: Even if simply swim for your own fitness and never compete in pool races, open water races, or triathlons, this is still a wonderful fitness challenge for YOU (frankly, a better fitness challenge than the 1/2-hour fitness swim).
+Another Bonus Benefit: Even if you simply swim for your own fitness and never compete in pool, open water races, or triathlons, this is still a wonderful fitness challenge for YOU (frankly, a better fitness challenge than the 1/2-hour fitness swim).
 Join your teammates, test your fitness, and have some fun!

 Oregon Club Participation: As OMS Long Distance Chair, I plan to send information packets to each team before Christmas.
 These packets will include…